All About Doctor Education Pvt Ltd

 Practice in India

-Clear FMGE or NExT, complete 12 months of India internship, register with your State Medical Council, and start practising.
+Clear FMGE or NExT, Complete 12 months of India internship, register with your State Medical Council, and start practising.
 You are open to government hospital employment, private hospital assignments, and independent practice.

 NEET Specialisation in the United Arab Emirates